emilybache/Hands-On-Approval-Testing-For-Developers-Materials/XmlReports/README.md

 2) [ ] Write a test for the `exportFull` method on `XMLExporter`
     - [ ] Re-name the test case `testSomething` to `exportFull`
     - [ ] Call the function `XMLExporter.exportFull`.
 You will need to pass an argument - a list of `Order` objects.
 You can find test data in the `SampleModelObjects` class.
 For example use `List.of(RecentOrder)`
-    - [ ] Use the the result from the call to `XMLExporter.exportFull` as the string Approvals should verify.
+    - [ ] Use the result from the call to `XMLExporter.exportFull` as the string Approvals should verify.
 Since it is xml, use the `Approvals.verifyXml` method.
     - [ ] Run the test case.
 It should fail and write a received file.
 Examine this file.
     - [ ] If the received file looks ok, approve it by renaming it from `xx.received.xml` to `xx.approved.xml`
     - [ ] Run the test again and check it passes now